cuiyongbo/hello-world/my_wiki/english_notes.rst

 | final       决赛
 | defending champion   卫冕冠军
 |

-| Messi took on three defenders to score, then rolled a free-kick under the wall for the second. [任意球贴地斩]
+Messi took on three defenders to score, then rolled a free-kick under the wall for the second. [任意球贴地斩]

-| Cristiano Ronaldo scored a hat-trick as Real Madrid thrashed Real Sociedad. [帽子戏法]
+Cristiano Ronaldo scored a hat-trick as Real Madrid thrashed Real Sociedad. [帽子戏法]

-| Real became the first team to successfully defend the Champions League last season. [卫冕成功]
+Real became the first team to successfully defend the Champions League last season. [卫冕成功]

+Sevilla reached their second Copa del Rey final in three seasons with a 3-1 aggregate win over La Liga rivals Leganes.

+Spurs showed maturity as well as excellence to come from two goals down to earn a draw in Turin in the first leg, putting themselves in a favourable position to finish the job and secure a place in the quarter-finals.

+And yet from a position of strength bolstered even further by Son's goal just before the interval [中场休息], Spurs once again came up short.

+There is no doubting the quality in this Tottenham side and they were excellent in spells at Wembley, but with two Premier League title  campaigns promising much but unable to deliver and an FA Cup semi-final loss to Chelsea last season, teh requirement for tangible success is intensifying.

+English players may be “masters” of diving. [假摔]

+Dybala is a phenomenon … sometimes. [现象级球员]

+Son was inches off target late on as Spurs pressed - his performance mirroring that of his team on a night when they got plenty right but could not make the crucial moment count.

+Pochettino is a dreamer, but this turned into a nightmare.
+They've been put out by a side who were cuter, more street-wise, and took their chance.

 |
-| Sevilla reached their second Copa del Rey final in three seasons with a 3-1 aggregate win over La Liga rivals Leganes.
+| street-wise
+| Definition: having the experience and knowledge necessary to deal with the potential difficultiew or dangers of life in urban.
+| Definition: reflective of modern life, especially that of urban youth. [市侩]
 |
-| English players may be “masters” of diving. [假摔]
-| Dybala is a phenomenon … sometimes. [现象级球员]
+| tangible
+| tangibly
+| tangibility
+| Definition: perceptible by touch.
+| Usage: The atmosphere of neglect and abandonment was almost tangible.
+| Definition: clear and definite; real.
+| Usage: The emphasis is now on tangible results.
+|
+| mixed
+| Definition: consisting of different qualities or elements.
+| Definition: (of an assessment of, reaction to, or feeling about something) containing a mixture of both favorable and negative elements.
+| Usage: Son's mixed night. [悲喜交加]
+| Usage: I had mixed feelings about seeing Laura again.
+| Usage: The play was given a mixed reception by the critics. [毁誉参半]
+|
 |
 | epic
 | Synonyms: saga